About the Loyola Spirituality Center

 We are located at 389 N. Oxford Street in Saint Paul, next to St. Peter Claver Church.

 Loyola began in 1977, answering the growing need for spiritual support, guidance, and education.
-Originally focused on the Catholic community, we now welcome all spiritual seekers, regardless of faith tradition, age, race, sexual and gender orientation or economic means.
+We welcome all spiritual seekers, regardless of faith tradition, age, race, sexual and gender orientation or economic means.

-We are a 501c3 non-profit organization with no religious affiliation.
+We are a 501c3 non-profit organization with no specific religious affiliation.

-Loyola Spirituality Center is a community of spiritual directors grounded in the Ignatian tradition, inviting spiritual seekers to listen and respond to the everyday presence of the Sacred.
+Loyola Spirituality Center is a community of spiritual directors grounded in Ignatian Spirituality.